proyecto26/TheJobInterviewGuide/BEHAVIORAL_QUESTIONS.md

 <details>
   <summary><b>Tell me about a recent situation in which you had to deal with a very upset customer or coworker.</b></summary>

-  - Perfect is the enemy of good having strict deadlines
+  - Perfect is the enemy of good having strict deadlines (Done is better than perfect)
 </details>

 <details>